emilhe/dash-leaflet-docs/docs/geojson_tutorial.md

 ### Highlighting a selected feature

-There are many ways realise highlighting of a selected feature.
+There are many ways to realise highlighting of a selected feature.
 In this example, we'll be using _conditional rendering_.
-Hence, we create a function that renders features in different ways, depending on whether then are selected or not.
+Hence, we create a function that renders features in different ways, depending on whether they are selected or not.
 Similar to the previous example, the `hideout` property is used to store _state_, in this case which features are currently selected.
 To enable interactivity, the `hideout` property must be updated when the selection changes.
 In this example, a callback is added to toggle the selection on click.

 .. dash-proxy:: docs.geojson_select
    :prefix: geojson_select